 This is a course in computer-aided design for the advanced CAD user.
 Students utilize a typical CAD system to design and analyze mechanical systems, architectural structures and other devices.
 This course reinforces CAD skills studied in the CAD Methods course.
 Prerequisite: DT1230 CAD Methods or equivalent

 DT2520 3D Civil Drafting | 4.5 credit hours

 This course provides an introduction to civil drafting and design using surveying and engineering data to draw civil engineering plans.
 Topics include legal descriptions, plan and profile drawings, topographic mapping, cross-sections and required calculations.
-Prerequisite: DT1430 Parametric Modeling or equivalent
+Prerequisite: DT1320 Building Information Modeling (BIM) or equivalent

 DT2630 3D Modeling and Visualization | 4.5 credit hours

 This course explores 3D modeling, the application of realistic textures, lighting principles and techniques for the use of camera types.
 An emphasis is placed on industry trends and issues pertaining to rendering output for different mediums.
-Prerequisites: DT1320 Building Information Modeling (BIM) or equivalent, DT1430 Parametric Modeling or equivalent
+Prerequisite: DT1320 Building Information Modeling (BIM) or equivalent

 DT2799 Drafting and Design Technology Capstone Project | 4.5 credit hours

 An introduction to the theory and practical development, planning, management and presentation of a drafting project from start to finish.
 Topics include techniques of project planning, project design and execution, documentation and presentation.
 Students are required to apply project management techniques to a Capstone Project.
-Prerequisites: Completion of a minimum of 75 credits earned in the program of study including DT1320 Building Information Modeling (BIM) or equivalent and DT1430 Parametric Modeling or equivalent
+Prerequisites: Must be taken during the student''s final quarter of study, and requires prior satisfactory completion of DT1320 Building Information Modeling (BIM) or equivalent and DT1430 Parametric Modeling or equivalent